 Sites to explore around the vicinity of Cheri Monastery

-You may observe the spectacular Himalayas geography to the north if the weather is clear.
-More than that, the panoramic view of the Thimphu Valley from north to south is something you may appreciate once you are there.
+If the weather is clear, you may observe the spectacular Himalayan geography to the north.
+More than that, you may appreciate the panoramic view of the Thimphu Valley from north to south once you are there.

 Furthermore, after you enter the Monastery, you will see the gorgeous silver Chorten holding Tempo Nima’s relics.
 Another vital activity when visiting the Cheri Monastery is meditation practice while reclining next to the monks.
-Another activity at this Monastery will understand the Drukpa Kagyu Lineage from the local monks while participating in the serene environment.
+Another activity at this Monastery is learning the Drukpa Kagyu Lineage from the local monks while participating in the serene environment.

 In the same way, you may observe the Buddhist communities in the region and appreciate the goats and several lovely bird species.
 Another great activity in this area is understanding more about the inhabitants’ culture and traditions.